-The processor will respond to snoop or interrupt transactions on the FSB while in Stop-Grant state by entering the Stop-Grant Snoop state.
-The processor will stay in this state until the snoop on the FSB has been serviced (whether by the processor or another agent on the FSB) or the interrupt has been latched.
-The processor will return to the Stop-Grant state once the snoop has been serviced or the interrupt has been latched.
+The processor responds to snoop or interrupt transactions on the FSB while in Stop-Grant state by entering the Stop-Grant Snoop state.
+The processor stays in this state until the snoop on the FSB has been serviced (whether by the processor or another agent on the FSB) or the interrupt has been latched.
+The processor returns to the Stop-Grant state once the snoop has been serviced or the interrupt has been latched.